community

 No items found.

-Residential noise may be deemed unreasonable at any time of the day, depending on its volume, intensity, duration, time, place and other circumstances.
 Specific types of noisy equipment have times during which their use is prohibited, however some equipment may still be deemed too loud even when used during the appropriate times.

 Some activities can be easily identified as producing unreasonable noise, such as a loud music in the early hours of the morning, but some can be more difficult to decide such as a stereo being played loudly during the day.